chevere/docs/reference/Chevere/Interfaces/Route/RouteEndpointsInterface.md

 :::

-This method MUST retain the state of the current instance, and return an instance that contains the specified RouteEndpoint.
+This method MUST retain the state of the current instance, and return an instance that contains the specified `$routeEndpoint`.

 ---

 ### hasKey()

-Returns a boolean indicating whether the instance has $key.
+Returns a boolean indicating whether the instance has `$key`.

 #### Parameters